 Static Loads

 Dead loads comprise the self-weight of the steel structure as well as additional permanent equipment loads.
-The quantity, position, and weight of process modules, living quarters, storage tanks, and other deck components must be incorporated.
-Deck live loads from moveable objects, maintenance equipment, workers, and other temporary loads also require consideration based on realistic layouts and operations.
+The quantities, positions, and weights of process modules, living quarters, storage tanks, and other deck components must be accounted for.
+Live loads from movable objects, maintenance equipment, workers, and other temporary loads also require consideration based on realistic layouts and operations.

 Dynamic Loads

 Wave loading imparts significant lateral forces during storms and must be characterized probabilistically for extreme return periods.
-The dynamic amplification and structural vibrations induced require the determination of cyclic stress ranges for fatigue analysis.
+The dynamic amplification and structural vibrations induced require determining cyclic stress ranges for fatigue analysis.
 Wind loads are dependent on geographic location, platform exposure, and topside geometry.
 Additional dynamic excitation comes from rotating machinery and equipment operation, which introduces vibratory forcing.

 Accidental Loads

 Extreme accidental loads include collisions from supply boats or debris.
 Dropped objects during topside deck operations, equipment malfunctions, or structural failures can also produce high-intensity impact loads.
-Blast loads from accidental vapor cloud explosions, oil spills, or fires are a worst-case design scenario.
+Blast loads from accidental vapor cloud explosions, oil spills, or fires constitute worst-case design scenarios.

 Environmental Factors

-The corrosive marine environment leads to long-term material degradation from saltwater exposure, biochemical films, and cyclic stresses.
-Solar heating causes temperature fluctuations and thermal gradients, which cause thermal strains and can affect material properties.
+The corrosive marine environment causes long-term material degradation from saltwater exposure, biofilm formation, and cyclic stresses.
+Solar heating induces temperature fluctuations and thermal gradients, leading to thermal strains and potentially affecting material properties.

 Topside girders must be designed to safely resist a wide variety of global and localized static, dynamic, and environmental loads throughout the service life of an offshore platform.
 This requires extensive modeling to capture realistic load distributions.
 Sufficient safety factors must then be applied to derive the design capacity.